 Whether you have a known vein issue or have a concern and want to explore the possible causes and treatment options, visiting Northern Illinois Vein Clinic for ultrasound vein mapping helps you get an overall picture of your vein conditions.
 The ultrasound process is noninvasive, completed quickly, and the results are available quickly so your next steps can be discussed.
 Ultrasound vein mapping is a safe and effective way to help determine the cause of your symptoms.
+Contact our vein specialists today, or schedule a free vein screening.

 During a vein ultrasound, a technician uses a small, handheld device to take pictures of your veins using sound waves.
 By repeating this process all over the legs and checking the blood flow, a map of your veins can be generated.
 A varicose vein specialist uses this information to detect flaws in the functionality of your veins so a targeted treatment plan can be created.